CITIESair/citiesair.com/src/Components/AirQuality/AirQualityAlerts/README.md

   - The user can type email addresses in and finalize each address by typing `Enter` or `spacebar`
   - Each email `Chip` has a `x` button to remove that email
   - Clicking anywhere on an email `Chip` opens a dropdown menu that currently only has the option to `Edit` that email address.
 When an email addressed is being edited this way, it will be moved to the end of the input field
-  - There are several checks in place for invalid user inputs: using [SnackbarNotification](src/Components/SnackbarNotification.jsx) and [NotificationContext](src/ContextProviders/NotificationContext.jsx) to display error messages
+  - There are several checks in place for invalid user inputs:
     - Wrong email format (must be abc@def.xyz):

       ![emails-input-invalid-email-format](/documentation/emails-input-invalid-email-format.png)